top of page

 What Prayer Is: Aligning Ourselves with God and His Kingdom

-Prayer is not merely a ritual or a list of requests—it is, at its heart, the soul’s alignment with the King and His Kingdom.
-When we pray to the God of the universe, we are acting upon our relationship with God, and in that posture our interior life is synchronised with the life of Him.
-As Dallas Willard said, the Christian spiritual life is not primarily about doing things for God but being transformed by God; prayer is the pathway into that transformation.
+Prayer is not merely a ritual or a list of requests.
+At its heart, it is the soul’s alignment with the King and His Kingdom.
+When we pray to the God of the universe, we engage in a relationship with Him.
+In this posture, our interior life synchronizes with His divine essence.
+As Dallas Willard wisely said, the Christian spiritual life is not primarily about doing things for God but about being transformed by Him.
+Prayer serves as the pathway into that transformation.

 The Call of the Kingdom

-Jesus says in the Lords Prayer in Matthew, “Your will be done, on earth as it is in heaven.”
-In prayer we invite the Kingdom of God to invade our day, our work, our relationships, and our thoughts.
-We do not merely ask for things — though that may be part of it — we ask to be joined to God’s agenda.
-Charles Spurgeon called it "a majesty in paradox: we approach the throne of the great King, and yet He draws near to us."
-It is the precious tension of humility and boldness: humble in our need, bold in the victory declared in Christ.
+In the Lord's Prayer, Jesus teaches us to say, “Your will be done, on earth as it is in heaven.”
+Through prayer, we invite the Kingdom of God to invade our day, our work, our relationships, and our thoughts.
+We do not merely ask for things—though that may be part of it.
+We seek to align ourselves with God’s agenda.
+Charles Spurgeon beautifully described this as "a majesty in paradox: we approach the throne of the great King, and yet He draws near to us."
+This creates a precious tension of humility and boldness: humble in our need, yet bold in the victory declared in Christ.

 Prayer Is Personal, Continuous, and Kingdom-oriented

 The apostle Paul urged believers to “pray without ceasing” (1 Thessalonians 5:17).
-The image is not one of exhaustion, but of constant orientation—like a hacking cough that keeps us aware of what’s happening inside.
-So too prayer keeps us conscious of what’s happening in our hearts and in God’s realm.
-We don’t reserve it for Sundays or crises; it is the breath of our souls.
+This image is not one of exhaustion but of constant orientation—like a persistent cough that keeps us aware of what’s happening inside.
+Similarly, prayer keeps us conscious of our hearts and God’s realm.
+We don’t reserve it for Sundays or crises; it is the very breath of our souls.

 Every day, through every moment, we can say: “Lord, I turn my heart toward You.
 I acknowledge Your rule.
 I invite Your Spirit to guide me.”
-Then, as Jung might say, our “shadow” (the neglected parts of ourselves) comes into light; our will is renewed; our habits begin to line up with our heart.
+This practice allows our “shadow”—the neglected parts of ourselves—to come into the light.
+Our will is renewed, and our habits begin to align with our hearts.

-1. Restores Relationship: Prayer reminds us we’re not independent.
-We’re deeply connected to God—Father, Son and Spirit.
+1. Restores Relationship: Prayer reminds us that we are not independent.
+We are deeply connected to God—Father, Son, and Spirit.

 2. Renews Purpose: It re-roots our identity in Him and places our lives under the banner of His Kingdom.

-3. Transforms Daily Life: Whether we’re consulting in business, engaging family rhythms, playing tennis, or helping in ministry, prayer keeps our work soaked in the presence of God.
+3. Transforms Daily Life: Whether we’re consulting in business, engaging in family rhythms, playing tennis, or serving in ministry, prayer keeps our work soaked in the presence of God.

-4. Prepares for the Battle: As “regeneration ministries” know, we do not only fight flesh and blood, but principalities, powers and spiritual forces (Ephesians 6).
+4. Prepares for the Battle: As “regeneration ministries” teach, we do not only fight flesh and blood but also principalities, powers, and spiritual forces (Ephesians 6).
 Prayer aligns us with the King of the battlefield.

 A Daily Prayer Written by John Eldredge